jasongraham/oldblog/_posts/2011-7-30-taking_the_scenic_route.markdown

 unexpected isn't so bad.

-I propose a new euphemism: taking the scenic route through life:  going an indirect route and experiencing you could otherwise have missed along the way.
+I propose a new euphemism: taking the scenic route through life:  going an indirect route and having experiences you could otherwise have missed along the way.

 <a title="Mook, Limburg, NL.
 Taken by macfred64 on Flickr" href="http://www.flickr.com/photos/40275249@N04/4681524980/"><img src="http://farm5.static.flickr.com/4011/4681524980_9dfbb6f8a2.jpg"/></a>